luofan18/locating-source/README.md

 # locating-source

-This is parts of the code for comparing the algorithm.
+This is parts of the code for comparing the algorithms.

 'commmon' include the support function and two implementation of the algorithms